Current information on phishing and fraud attempts

 • By the sender

-• The email address does not end in @post.at
+• The e-mail address does not end with @post.at.

-• The sender's name is not Austrian Post
+• The sender name is not Austrian Post.

 • By the content

-• The text is written in incorrect German; the writing style does not match that of Austrian Post; there's no personal salutation
+• The text is written in incorrect German; the writing style does not match that of Austrian Post.

-• The design does not match other e-mails or messages sent by Austrian Post
+• The design does not match other e-mails or messages sent by Austrian Post; an edited logo is used.

 Examples of current phishing attempts